Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Introduction

 \section{Introduction}

-The scheduling problem of minimizing the number of calibrations has been recently introduced by Bender et al. in \cite{DBLP:conf/spaa/BenderBLMP13}.
-It is motivated by the Integrated Stockpile Evaluation (ISE) program \cite{ise} at Sandia National Laboratories for testing in contexts where safety mistakes may have serious consequences.
-Formally, the problem can be stated as follows: we are given a set $\cal{J}$ of $n$ jobs (tests), where each job $j$ is characterized by its release date $r_j$, its deadline $d_j$ and its processing time $p_j$.
-We are also given a (resp. a set of) testing machine(s) that must be calibrated in a regular basis.
-In the simplified model of Bender et al. the calibration of a machine has a unit cost, and it is instantaneous, i.e., a machine can be recalibrated between the execution of two unit-time jobs that are processed in consecutive time-units.
-A machine stays calibrated for $T$ time-units and a job can only be processed during an interval where the machine is calibrated.
-The goal is to find a feasible schedule performing all the tests (jobs) between their release dates and deadlines and minimizing the number of calibrations.
-Using the classical three-field notation in scheduling \cite{graham1979optimization}, the problem can be denoted as $P|~r_j,d_j, T~|~(\#~\mbox{{\em calibrations}}$).
-Bender et al. studied both the single-machine and multiple-machine problems.
-For the single-machine case, they showed that there is a polynomial-time algorithm, called the Lazy Binning algorithm that solves the problem optimally for unit-time jobs.
-For the multiple-machine case with unit-time jobs, they proposed a 2-approximation algorithm.
-However, the complexity status of the multiple-machine case with unit-time jobs remains open.
-Bender et al. in their paper \cite{DBLP:conf/spaa/BenderBLMP13} stated that ``{\em it would be interesting to generalize the model in the case where the jobs may have not unit size, or when calibrations may not be instantaneous, but may require machine time}".
+The scheduling problem, whose objective is to minimize the number of calibrations, was introduced by \cite{bender2013efficient}.
+It is motivated by the Integrated Stockpile Evaluation (ISE) program~(\cite{ise}) at Sandia National Laboratories for testing nuclear weapons in contexts where safety mistakes may have serious consequences.
+This motivation can be extended to the machines that need to be calibrated carefully to ensure the accuracy.
+Calibrations have extensive applications in several areas, including robotics (\cite{bernhardt1993robot, evans1982method, nguyen2013new}), pharmaceuticals (\cite{forina1998multivariate, bansal2004qualification}), and digital cameras (\cite{baer2005self, barton2006sensor, zhang2002method}).
+Formally, the problem can be stated as follows: given a set $\cal{J}$ of $n$ jobs (tests), where each job $j$ is characterized by its release time $r_j$, its deadline $d_j$ and its processing time $p_j$.
+Each job must be processed inside $[r_j,d_j)$.
+We are also given a (set of) testing machine(s) that must be calibrated regularly.
+Calibrating a machine incurs a unit cost, and it is instantaneous, i.e., a machine can be calibrated between the execution of two jobs that are processed consecutively.
+A machine stays calibrated for $T$ time-units, and a job can only be processed during an interval where the machine is calibrated.
+The goal is to find a feasible schedule performing all the tests (jobs) between their release times and deadlines and minimizing the number of calibrations. \cite{bender2013efficient} studied the case of \emph{unit-time} jobs.
+They considered both the single-machine and multiple-machine problems.
+For the single-machine case, they showed it could be solved in polynomial time: their algorithm is called the Lazy Binning.
+For the multiple-machine case, they proposed a 2-approximation algorithm.
+However, the complexity status of the multiple-machine case with unit-time jobs remained open.
+Very recently, \cite{ChenLL019} gave a polynomial-time algorithm when the number of machines is constant.
+However, the running time grows exponentially with the number of machines.
+They gave a PTAS for an arbitrary number of machines.